learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Researched answer:

-3. What is an anonymous function in JavaScript?
+3. What is a React component?

 Your answer: